awsdocs/amazon-cloudfront-developer-guide/doc_source/WordPressPlugIn.md

    1. Choose **Attach existing policies directly**\.

-   1. In the search box, enter **WordPress**, and then select the check boxes next to **AWSForWordPressPolicy** and **AWSForWordPressDeleteCert**\.
-Make sure to select the check boxes for both WordPress policies\.
+   1. In the search box, enter **WordPress**, and then select the check box next to **AWSForWordPressPluginPolicy**\.
 **Note**
-The *AWSForWordPressPolicy* is an AWS managed policy that gives the user permission to use all the features included in the AWS for WordPress plugin\.
+The *AWSForWordPressPluginPolicy* is an AWS managed policy that gives the user permission to use all the features included in the AWS for WordPress plugin\.
 When new features are added to the plugin, AWS will update this policy to include the permissions necessary to use the new features\.

    1. Choose **Next: Tags**\.